fongc123/notes/Image Processing/Frequency Filtering.md

 > [!INFO]
 > Based on the [[#Fourier Transform#Spectrum Phase Angle|power spectrum]], most of the low frequency features and the image power are found within 10 pixels of a Fourier spectrum (86.9% of the image).
 The rest are high frequency features.

-### Gaussian
+## Gaussian

-The <span style = "color:lightblue">Gaussian low-pass filter</span> uses the Gaussian function to approximate the ideal low-pass filter.
+The <span style = "color:lightblue">Gaussian filter</span> uses the Gaussian function to approximate the ideal low-pass and high-pass filters.

 $$
 \begin{align}